Sacramento Amputation Injury Lawyer

 They often occur in auto accidents, although I have unfortunately seen them everywhere.
 The most common amputations resulting from someone’s negligence have included:

-- Auto and pedestrian accidents involving a bus, car, truck, motorcycle, SUV, boat, van, or bicycle resulting in a traumatic injury which restricts blood flow to extremities
+- Auto and pedestrian accidents involving a bus, car, truck, motorcycle, SUV, boat, van, or bicycle result in a traumatic injury that restricts blood flow to extremities

 - Severe burns and other wounds

-- Industrial, factory, and construction related work accidents, or falling merchandise which may sever or crush limbs.
+- Industrial, factory, and construction-related work accidents or falling merchandise may sever or crush limbs.